cnabio/cnab-spec/105-signing.md

 The `signature` field is optional, but provides a content-specific test on the content retracted.
 It is only applicable to cases where a specific version is being retracted.

 The `version` field is optional.
 If omitted, the entire Bundle is considerered retracted.
-When `version` is omitted, `signature` _must_ be omitted.
+When `version` is omitted, `signature` MUST be omitted.

 To specify a range of versions, a _SemVer range_ may be provided in the `version` field.
-In this case, a `signature` _must_ be omitted.
+In this case, a `signature` MUST be omitted.

 The `reason` field is optional, though a retraction _should_ have one.
 This may be used by a user agent to explain the reason for the retraction.